devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3201-whatsapp-ai-sales-agent.md

 # Workflow Analysis for WhatsApp AI Sales Agent

 ## Description
-This workflow automates customer interactions on WhatsApp using AI, providing instant responses and lead qualification for sales teams.
+This workflow automates customer interactions on WhatsApp by acting as an AI sales agent, answering frequently asked questions, qualifying leads, and escalating to a human agent when necessary.

 ## Input Details
-The workflow is triggered by an incoming WhatsApp message received via a webhook.
+This workflow is triggered by an incoming WhatsApp message received via a webhook.

 ## Process Summary
-The workflow starts by extracting the message and sender details from the incoming WhatsApp message.
-It then uses an AI model (ChatGPT) to generate an appropriate response based on the customer's message, incorporating a predefined sales persona and product information.
-If the AI determines the message is a lead, it extracts lead information like name, phone, and email using another AI model and stores it in a Google Sheet.
-Finally, the generated AI response is sent back to the customer on WhatsApp.
+The workflow starts by extracting information from the incoming WhatsApp message.
+It then checks for previous conversations with the user in a database and retrieves them.
+An AI model (OpenAI assistants) processes the user's message and past conversation history to generate a response.
+The response is then sent back to the user on WhatsApp.
+If the AI determines that human intervention is required, the conversation is marked for escalation.

 ## Output Details
-The workflow sends automated AI-generated responses back to the WhatsApp sender and optionally logs lead information into a Google Sheet.
+The workflow sends automated AI-generated responses back to the WhatsApp user and can escalate conversations to a human agent.